qgis/QGIS-Documentation/docs/gentle_gis_introduction/raster_data.rst

 features use geometry (points, polylines and polygons) to represent the real world, raster data takes a different approach.
-Rasters are made up of a matrix of pixels (also called cells), each containing a value that represents the conditions for the area covered by that cell (see figure_raster_).
+Rasters are made up of a matrix of pixels (also called cells), each containing a value that represents the conditions for the area covered by that cell (see :numref:`figure_raster`).
 In this topic we are going to take a closer look at raster data, when it is useful and when it makes more sense to use vector data.